E.T. the Extra-Terrestrial (album): Production

 Jackson began work on the audiobook E.T. the Extra-Terrestrial in June 1982 – about two months after he began recording his sixth studio album Thriller.
 Quincy Jones served as the producer for both projects, in addition to working as the narrative writer for the audiobook.
 During the recording of the narration, Jackson became so upset when E.T. died in the story that he wept.
 Jones and Spielberg both felt that trying to record the part again would not change the pop star's emotional reaction and decided to leave Jackson's crying in the finished recording.
 Jackson biographer Lisa D. Campbell wrote that Jones had learned this during the recording of "She's Out of My Life" (from the Off the Wall album), where the singer also broke down in tears.
+Speaking about the character, Jackson commented the following: